videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/readme.md

       | **Channel** | `Blueprints` | The Teams channel to post the outcome of deployment |
       | **Message** | `Adaptive card message` | Update the adaptive card to show a message depending on the outcome of deployment |
       ||||

+# Forward Looking

+Try cloning the logic and build workflows to manage update and deletion of policy blueprints and rollout the changes to your organization.
+If you would like to request a logic app to do this, please send a request on Twitter @Vi_Deora.